bpicode/github-action-upload-bintray/README.md

 # github-action-upload-bintray

-Github action to upload files to JFrog Bintray
+Github action to upload files to JFrog Bintray, see `action.yml` for details.